-An estimate of horizontal tow volume can be made in the same way vertical tow volume is calculated: use the length of the tow in meters multiplied by the hoop area in square meters then multiplied by 1000 L/m3.
-Record the length of time the net was held in the water, the percentage of the net opening that was under water, and the rate of flow of the water.
+An estimate of horizontal tow volume can be made in the same way vertical tow volume is calculated: use the length of the tow in meters multiplied by the hoop area in square meters then multiplied by 1000 L/m.
+Record the amount of time the net was held in the water, the percentage of the net opening that was under water, and the rate of flow of the water.